codermillat/wbe-uni-fee-compare/README.md

 ### Technical Features
 - 100% Frontend (No backend, no database)
-- React 18 + Vite for fast performance
+- React 19 + Vite 7 for fast performance
 - Tailwind CSS for responsive design
 - LocalStorage for temporary data only
 - JSON-based university data
+- Vercel-ready with `vercel.json` (build, output, and SPA rewrites)

 ## 📊 Data Structure